untoxa/gb-photo/README.md

 **[The latest release version may be downloaded here](https://github.com/untoxa/2bit-pxlr-studio-next/releases/latest/)** This project requires the reflashable Game Boy Camera cart, PCB's and build instructions may be found [here](https://github.com/HDR/Gameboy-Camera-Flashcart/)

 This project is a homebrew enhancing the capabilities of the Game Boy Camera by allowing access to all the possible parameters of the sensor and improving the printing speed and the camera ergonomics in general.
 This project is compatible with known models of Game Boy printer and Game Boy printer emulator.
+The project features two roms for Game Boy And Game Boy Color.
+Using the Game Boy color version gives access to improved features.

 # User Manual